ayush09062004/DigiNomad/README.md

 All believe that **research is a journey** —
 > a digital-age quest to understand the mind, the self, and society.

-We are **nomads** — seeking, exploring, and building across disciplines.
+We all are **nomads** : seeking, exploring, and building across disciplines.

 ---